AmbireTech/adex-protocol/campaignSpec.md

 * `maxPerImpression`: BigNumStr, a maximum payment per impression
 * `minPerImpression`: BigNumStr, minimum payment offered per impression
 * `targeting`: an array of TargetingTag, optional
+* `created`: a millisecond timestamp of when the campaign was created

 #### AdUnit